 Lake Erie College of Osteopathic Medicine – School of Pharmacy

-One of the few online PharmD degree programs in the country is offered at Lake Erie College of Osteopathic Medicine.
-As a pharmacy school that is part of the osteopathic program, there is an increased emphasis on holistic patient care.
+Lake Erie College of Osteopathic Medicine offers one of the country’s few online PharmD degree programs.
+As a pharmacy school part of the osteopathic program, there is an increased emphasis on holistic patient care.
 This program combines classroom learning with hands-on experience to train students to provide patient-centered care for the best outcome possible.
-Students participate in six Advanced Pharmacy Practice Experiences (APPE), which are six-week rotations in communities and clinics.
+Students participate in six Advanced Pharmacy Practice Experiences (APPE), six-week rotations in communities and clinics.

-The four-year distance learning program affords students the ability to pursue their PharmD degree without having to move to campus.
+The four-year distance learning program allows students to pursue their PharmD degree without having to move to campus.
 The program is full-time and students are expected to dedicate a significant amount of time to their studies.
-Each summer, students are required to travel to the Bradenton, FL campus to complete lab work, casework, and presentations.
+Each summer, students must travel to the Bradenton, FL campus to complete lab work, casework, and presentations.
 While this program does not require the PCAT there are extensive course prerequisite requirements and the completion of at least 54 credits from a regionally accredited US college or university.

 Creighton University – School of Pharmacy and Health Professions

 Graduates of Creighton University’s School of Pharmacy and Health Professions PharmD online degree program are well poised for employment in a variety of healthcare settings, including government agencies, hospitals, and clinics.
-With up to date curriculum in pharmacy practices, this program trains students in not only pharmaceutical care but also disease prevention, patient wellness, and disease management.
+With an up-to-date curriculum in pharmacy practices, this program trains students in pharmaceutical care, disease prevention, patient wellness, and disease management.

 Creighton also offers its PharmD students the option to pursue a dual degree in either an MBA or a master’s of science in pharmaceutical sciences.
 This program is completely online allowing students the flexibility to pursue their education wherever they may live.
 Students are required to complete at least 63 semester-credits (or 95 quarter-credits) prior to applying for admission.
 Many of those courses must fulfill the prerequisite course requirements.
 The PCAT test is not required for admission.